srsudar/eg/eg/examples/git.md

 # branch

-Display all branches with the current branch indicated by `*`:
+Display all local branches with the current branch indicated by `*`:

     git branch

+Display all remote (`-r`) branches:

+    git branch -r

 Display all (`-a`) branches, including remote branches: